-Recently the Labor Government announced that if they win the next election they will force all organisations over 1,000 employees to publicly reveal their gender pay gap.
+Recently the Labour Government announced that if they win the next election they will force all organisations over 1,000 employees to publicly reveal their gender pay gap.
 Anyone who fails to comply will be named, shamed and excluded from government contracts.
 To make things more complex, companies would be forced to reveal the pay gap differences between managerial and non-managerial staff.

 This focus on gender pay equality will increase scrutiny on the structure of organisations, putting HR data and analytics in the spotlight.